|

 Day 7: June 4, 2002

-We loaded into my sister's truck and she drove us to Miami International Airport where we boarded and flew to Atlanta International Airport and from there to Huntsville International Airport and the road home.
+We loaded into my sister's truck, and she drove us to Miami International Airport, where we boarded and flew to Atlanta International Airport, then to Huntsville International Airport, and finally, back home on the road.

 Delta Flight DL378